nopnop2002/Arduino-ESP8266-MySQL/README.md

 ## Build Firmware

-The following parts need to be changed according to your environment
+The following lines need to be changed according to your environment.
 ```
 const char* SSID = "SSID"; // SSID of Wifi router
 const char* PASSWORD = "PASSWORD"; // Password of Wifi router